mcguppy/pfxpold/README.txt

 Because of this redis DB, this version has an additional requirement of the perl module Redis::Client

+The redis DB can be downloaded from http://redis.io/ Make sure, the redis DB is installed on the same host as this daemon is running and is listening on port 6379.

 All the other staff is like it is described in the orignal README of mschmitt